 - The percent of medical abortions: Since approved in the U. S. in 2000, use of medical abortions for termination of early pregnancies up to nine weeks have increased:

-- As a percent of early abortions: In 2011, medical abortions made up 36% percent of the early termination up to nine weeks of pregnancy.
-Compare this to 26 percent in 2008 and 6 percent in 2001.
+- As a percent of early abortions: In 2015, medical abortions made up 65.4 percent of the early termination up to nine weeks of pregnancy.
+Compared with 67 percent in 2014.